stn1slv/awesome-integration/README.md

 * [Appian BPM Suite](https://appian.com/platform/complete-automation/business-process-management-bpm.html) - Platform combines low-code development with process management to allow both IT and citizen developers to construct process-centric and case-centric applications.

-## Citizen Integrator

-- [IFTTT](https://ifttt.com/) - Allows creating chains of conditional statements between web services in order to make the web work for you and boost your productivity.
-- [Zapier](https://zapier.com/) - Automation tool that allows you to connect hundreds of web services and create automations between the processes.

 ## Data Mapping Solution

 * [AltasMap](https://www.atlasmap.io/) - Data mapping solution with interactive web based user interface, that simplifies configuring integrations between Java, XML, CSV and JSON data sources.